magneticio/vamp.io/content/documentation/getting-started/installation.md

 }
 </pre>

-## Run Vamp with an external Mesos cluster
+## Option 3: Run Vamp with an external Mesos cluster

 If you want to tweak things a bit more, grab the Vamp all-in-one Docker image and provide your own Mesosphere stack.